samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

  * Planning to ship now and fix that bug in version 2?
 How confident are you that will really happen?
 (Do you trust your process for bug tracking and triage?
 Will you get pulled onto another project once you ship?)
  * If you lower the bar this time, how will that affect your confidence in being able to ship the next thing?
 Are you confident in that tradeoff?
  * By lowering the bar this time, are you sure you're not [setting a bad precedent](http://donellameadows.org/archives/drift-to-low-performance/)?

+> "If you're lowering your quality bar as a matter of course, then your culture doesn’t actually value quality as much as you think it does!"
+{: .pull-quote }

 ## Move fast, continuously